Rehab Team

 How can I get to use the service?

-If you are a patient or a family member, friend or carer of a patient, you can self-refer.
-Alternatively, speak to your GP, consultant or specialist nurse and ask to be referred to us as a patient referral.
+You can self-refer, or you can speak to your GP, consultant or specialist nurse and ask to be referred to us as a patient referral.

 If you are a GP, consultant or specialist nurse, you should complete a Keech Hospice Care referral form, which can be downloaded here.